zhenya194/learni/README.md

 ## Features

 - [x] Authorization
-- [x] Opportunity to create a lesson/an article/a material for `Let's do it anyway!`
+- [x] Opportunity to create a lesson/an article/a solution

 ---